d3s-trento/contiki-uwb/dev/dw1000/statetime.md

 6. Finally, the state is set back to IDLE.

-### Considerations on the first operation
+### Considerations on the first and last operation

-Statetime starts tracing on the occurrence of the first radio event right after a `dw1000_statetime_start` is issued.
+When issuing `dw1000_statetime_start`, the user instructs Statetime to trace any radio operation that follows, until requested to stop with the `dw1000_statetime_stop`.

+Statetime computes time differences when explicitly instructed to do so, i.e.:

+1. upon the occurrence of an event;
+2. when the user issues the `dw1000_statetime_abort` function to consider dwell times before an abnormal interruption of a radio operation.

+These functions act as **control points** for Statetime.

+The `dw1000_statetime_start` and `dw1000_statetime_stop` functions are not control points.
+Statetime therefore does not timestamp the moment they are issued and does not consider the time between their invocation and the next (for `dw1000_statetime_start`) or previous (for `dw1000_statetime_stop`) control point, respectively.

+This means that when the first event is triggered, Statetime has no reference idle timestamp to be used when computing time deltas.
-When the first Statetime event function is issued, the variable `is_restarted` stored internally by Statetime is flagged.
-Statetime then uses the schedule or the SFD timestamp of the operation to set the initial idle moment as:
+To address this issue, when the first Statetime event function is invoked, Statetime uses either the schedule or the SFD timestamp of the operation to set the initial idle moment as:

 1. *sfd_tx_32hi* - *P* - *S* in case of Tx
 2. *schedule_32hi* in case of Rx

-where *S* is a slack time of 8 *ns* which model variations in the SFD timestamp given by the 8 *ns* precision when scheduling.
+where *S* is a slack time of 8 *ns* which models variations in the SFD timestamp given by the 8 *ns* precision when scheduling.

-This behaviour allows Statetime not to rely on an initial reference time, which in the worst case is manually set.
+When considering the last operation, the user can issue a `dw1000_statetime_abort` call before the stop function, to consider the time elapsed between the last tracked operation and the moment Statetime is instructed to stop.